I’ve got a really simple recipe for you today on how to make your own fabric conditioner.

 Using this mixture in place of fabric conditioner will give your laundry a delicate and clean aroma without a hint of vinegar — I promise!
 If there is still a trace of vinegar on your wet clothes, be assured this will dissipate as the clothes dry.

-My favorite oils to use for fabric conditioner are lemon and sweet orange for a zingy citrus aroma, but feel free to substitute depending on your preferences.
+My favorite oils to use for fabric conditioner are lemon and sweet orange for a zingy citrus aroma.
+However, feel free to substitute depending on your preferences.
 Alternatively, you can skip the oil for a scent-free conditioner.

 Vinegar makes for a great natural fabric conditioner because it cuts through soapy residue and it won’t interfere with the absorbency of your laundry, making your clothes and towels last longer and smell better.
 Nor will it leave deposits in your washing machine or plumbing.
 In fact, vinegar also cuts through grease so you’ll actually clean your machine every time you do a load of laundry.
 Double win!